The words “polite” and “courteous” are often used interchangeably and share without doubt a considerable overlap, but they are not synonyms.

 What does courteous mean?

-The word “courteous” is defined as having good manners and to not offend other people.
+The word “courteous” is defined as having good manners and not offending other people.
 Courteous behavior is often overlooked but when it’s done well, it makes life easier for everyone around us.

 In some cases that may mean thanking someone for holding the door open for you and being kind when they are not expecting it.
 Being courteous also includes offering your seat on public transportation to another person who needs it more than you do.